Back to search result

 Origin in PRC Pharmacopoeia: Sterculia lychnophora Hance.
 (PRC Pharmacopoeia)

-Origin (other sources): Sterculia lichnophora Wall.*; Sterculia scaphigera Wall.
+Origin in unofficial sources: Sterculia lichnophora Wall.*; Sterculia scaphigera Wall.

 Use: Medicinal